 Answer Questions

-ChatGPT can be used as a search engine.
-Sort of.
+ChatGPT can be used as a sort of search engine.
 Instead of a list of websites, though, it’ll provide users with a simple list of answers.
 For instance, if you ask ChatGPT a question like “What sites should I see in my upcoming vacation to Paris?” or “What are some gift ideas for Father’s Day?” it’ll offer you its own answers.
 Some people have even used ChatGPT for advice on relationships and finances.

 Help With Customer Service